 In 2007 the Tamil Tigers even declared a ceasefire throughout the World Cup.

-But the national team's recent loss of form, combined with endless tribulations off the pitch, has plunged many fans into gloom.'No interference'
+But the national team's recent loss of form, combined with endless tribulations off the pitch, has plunged many fans into gloom.

 When the former national captain Kumar Sangakkara gave the Cowdrey Lecture at Lords in July he said the sport in his country was corrupt, controlled by cronies, and had lost transparency.

 He, his vice-captain, the selectors and coach had all recently resigned for no clear reason.

 "No team can be fielded without the final approval of the sports minister," he said.